Senior Program Manager at Peer Health Exchange

 Jennifer Mayo Shiiba

 Originally from the Big Island of Hawaii, I am a passionate Social Worker with a history of working in the non-profit social service industry.
 I value inclusive community work and am a social services professional with a Master of Social Work (M.S.W.) focused in Clinical/Medical Social Work from Simmons University.
 Currently I am working with families who are homeless in the city of Boston to transition towards obtaining stable housing and long-term, self-sufficiency.

 Regional Collaboration Coordinator at Growing Places/TerraCorps

 Tracey is a recent graduate of Skidmore College with a BA in Environmental Studies and a minor in Intergroup Relations.
-After graduating, she participated in a Sustainability Fellowship with the University of New Hampshire Sustainability Institute where she used ArcGIS to create maps of New Hampshire municipalities highlighting ideal sites for solar arrays.
-Currently, Tracey is completing an AmeriCorps service term through the Massachusetts TerraCorps program.
+She is currently completing an AmeriCorps service term through the Massachusetts TerraCorps program.
 She is serving with the nonprofit, Growing Places, that works in North Central Massachusetts to combat food insecurity through farmers markets, community gardens, and youth education.
-This year, Tracey is working on a producer and distributor needs assessment to understand how Growing Places can better support a local, resilient food system.
+This year, Tracey is working on a consumer and producer needs assessment to understand how Growing Places can better support a local, resilient food system.

 Click here to learn more about Chris Herron Professional Development Grants